Intervision group, towards articulating what is possible

 Theoretical premise

-According to Kaës (2008), the group as a shared psychic space allows the birth of metapsychic formations that produce effects in the psychic life of the subjects that inhabit it.
-From this perspective, the intervision group is established as a necessary space to share the dynamics of the respective work contexts, to support individual professionals in the process of "taking care" of their own projects and contexts.
+According to Kaës (2008), the group, as a shared psychic space, enables the emergence of metapsychic formations that influence the psychic life of its individual members.
+From this perspective, the intervision group establishes itself as an essential space for sharing insights into the dynamics of the respective work contexts.
+It offers support to individual professionals in the process of "taking care" of their projects and contexts.
+Furthermore, the overarching, long-term aim of the group is to identify emerging needs and develop appropriate responses over time, moving from contemplation to transformative creative action.

 The method

-In the initial meetings, the professionals are invited to discuss their professional backgrounds, working environments and working practices in order to get to know each other.
-Through this exchange, it is possible to learn new information and to envisage potential areas of collaboration.
+During the initial meetings, professionals are encouraged to engage in discussions about their professional backgrounds, working environments and practices, fostering a deeper understanding of each other.
+Through this exchange, valuable information is gathered and potential areas of collaboration are envisioned.

-References and data on the group members are collected in a shared database.
-This first action was practical in order to "remember" the colleagues in the meeting.
-The group is used as a processing space and the meetings are also scheduled on a regular monthly basis, which reflects the professional needs of the participants.
-Intervision can be used as a technique to facilitate getting to know each other and forming groups, both on project cases and on institutional issues.
+To facilitate ongoing networking and knowledge sharing, credentials and details of group members are systematically collected in a shared database.
+The group functions as a processing space, with regular monthly meetings structured according to the professional needs of the participants.
+Intervision is used as a technique to facilitate mutual acquaintance and group formation, addressing both project-specific cases and institutional issues.

-Meetings are held online, and quarterly face-to-face meetings are planned for socialising and exchanging experiences, just as the pioneers of 'grupalismo' did long ago.
+Meetings are held online, with quarterly face-to-face meetings planned to encourage socialisation and the exchange of experiences, reminiscent of the historical practices of the pioneers of 'grupalismo'.

-The history of the group and the continuity of the shared cases will be established through the minutes of the group meetings.
+2. Establishing the history of the group and the continuity of shared cases through the minutes of the group meetings.

 Aspects of the intervision process

-The work of the group allows practitioners to use the reflections that emerge in their own work, opening up new design perspectives.
-Keeping the history of each context in mind also means considering the difficulties of the past in relation to membership.
-The oscillation between fatigue and aspiration, an ambivalence that is also reflected in the creation of the intervision group.
-Recognising the work in progress and the evolutionary potential of the group, PL takes responsibility for the growth of the group as far as he is able.
-Some members of the group also choose to remain in a fertile and fruitful relationship with this association, opening a dialogue necessary for joint development.
+The work of the group enables practitioners to apply the reflections that emerge to their own work, opening up new perspectives.
+Reflecting on the history of each context means considering past difficulties in relation to membership, acknowledging the oscillation between fatigue and aspiration - an ambivalence also reflected in the creation of the intervision group.

-Looking back at the projects that emerged, they all raise the question of how to translate the inquiry without losing sight of one's own "culture", how to reactivate a thought where it has been "interrupted".
-It becomes clearer that the need of the group participants is not so much to be recognised as professionals, but to find a common language and to legitimise it where it is perceived as distant and foreign.
-This may seem like a grandiose goal, but in fact it reflects the group's need to get to know each other better, to understand each other and thus to form a network.
+The review of the emerging projects raises the question of how to translate requests without losing sight of one's own "culture" and how to reactivate thinking where it has been "interrupted".
+The participants in the group are not only seeking professional recognition, but also a common language that is legitimised in contexts that are perceived as distant and foreign.
+This aim reflects the group's need to deepen relationships, to promote understanding and to form a network.

 If you would like to contact ParamitaLab, please send us a message at +39 334 206 6723 or at luna.villalba@paramitalab.org.
 Please describe your request and leave your phone number, so we can call you back.
 Alternatively, you can submit your request in the module.